CommWebTeam/en_to_fr_mapper/README.md

 To prevent false positives, some of these rules require the content being searched for to be a minimum string length (as the user inputs).
 For the rules that require a minimum string length, case is also ignored in the search.

-English content rows indicating extra French tags, as described earlier, are treated independently of the rest of the content list.
+English content rows indicating extra French tags, as described in [part 1](# Extra tag in the French document), are treated independently of the rest of the content list.
 The appropriate tags containing the corresponding French contents are appended to the preceding row of the French content list.
 This is done before any of the regular content has been mapped.

 After this, English links to the OSFI website and English WET footnotes are converted into French.